ozum/readmeasy/README.md

-Finds README template and creates README.md for node modules using any template engine as easy as possible.
+Creates README.md for node modules using any template engine as easy as possible.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->